Indian investors have got a new investment option in the form of Real Estate Investment Trusts (REITs).

 This makes it out of reach for many.

-This can also be taken in a positive way as only those retail investors who are willing to take risk by investing in a REIT should go ahead with it and other small investors should at least avoid investing in it in the beginning when it is a comparatively new concept in our country.
+This can also be taken in a positive way as only those retail investors who are willing to take a risk by investing in a REIT should go ahead with it and other small investors should at least avoid investing in it in the beginning when it is a comparatively new concept in our country.

-Investment in real estate requires capital investment which is not possible for everyone to make.
+Investment in real estate requires a capital investment which is not possible for everyone to make.
 The REITs give an option to those investors to diversify their portfolio by investing in this asset class.
 Investment in REITs is transparent for retail investors due to regulations.